SQL Server Reporting Services(SSRS)

 Editions of Reporting Services:

-SSRS (SQL Server Reporting Services) comes in 4 different editions which mimic the 4 editions of SQL Server or Visual Studio, namely Express edition, Workgroup edition, Standard edition and last but not the least is the Enterprise edition.
-These editions are as expected range from free editions to fully scalable Enterprise editions.
+SSRS (SQL Server Reporting Services) comes in 4 different editions that mimic the 4 editions of SQL Server or Visual Studio, namely Express Edition, Workgroup Edition, Standard edition, and last but not the least is the Enterprise edition.
+These editions are as an expected range from free editions to fully scalable Enterprise editions.
 Let us see in some more detail about these editions, shall we?

-- Express Edition: Express edition provides a light weight of SSRS for the developers to use it on need basis.
-There will be limited features to what are present on a full version of SSRS along with SQL Server.
+- Express Edition: Express edition provides a lightweight of SSRS for the developers to use it on a need basis.
+There will be limited features to what is present on a full version of SSRS along with SQL Server.

 - Workgroup Edition: Workgroup edition is ideal for a smaller group of individuals or branch offices where the load is limited and the features used are also limited.
 Should there be a need to scale up a setup with the Workgroup edition, there is always a scope for that instance to be upgraded from Workgroup edition to either a Standard edition or an Enterprise edition.

-- Standard Edition: Standard edition of this tool is well versed or suited for small to medium organization or a single server environment.
-The only two features that the Standard edition of SSRS are specialized data driven subscriptions, infinite drill down using the Report Builder.
+- Standard Edition: Standard edition of this tool is well versed or suited for small to medium organizations or a single server environment.
+The only two features that the Standard edition of SSRS are specialized data-driven subscriptions, infinite drill down using the Report Builder.